yahya-tamur/command_block_arranger/README.md

 blocks, it's still annoying to change all of them.

 One solution is using functions in a data pack, instead of command blocks.
-But then, if it's a server, you would have to change the data pack and reset the server every time.
+But then, if you're on a server, you would have to change the data pack and reset the server every time.

 This lets you write many command blocks and paste all of them into your world with a single command.